g-x-w/k-means-breast-cancer/README.md

-# K-Means Iiplementation on classic binary classification dataset
+# K-Means Implementation on classic binary classification dataset
 This is a repository for a simple implementation of k-means clustering from scratch, working with the classic and simply binary classification dataset of fine needle aspirates from breast cancer patients.
 Implemented with an OOP approach in Python 3.9

 ## Dataset